 Of course, any visual story about ocean liners wouldn't be complete without some artifacts from the "unsinkable" Titanic.
-The liner broke apart and sank in 1912.
-It went down after the ship's captain ignored warnings and steered the boat into an iceberg at speeds meant to impress passengers.
+The liner broke apart and sank.
+That was on its maiden voyage.
+It was in 1912.
+The ship went down after the captain ignored warnings and steered the boat into an iceberg.
+Just before it struck the iceberg, the Titanic was sailing at speeds meant to impress passengers.

 From the Titanic, there is a framed advertisement for second- and third-class bunks available on the voyage from New York back to London.
 Tickets started at $36.25 for the voyage on April 20, 1912.
 Of course, that trip never happened.